 The kitchen of the house was Grandma Jennie’s domain.
 The kitchen and the sewing room.
 One warm day – summer perhaps – Jennie made varenitchkas; sort of kreplach or ravioli or pierogi filled with pitted cherries, boiled, and then sprinkled with powdered sugar.
 Sometimes she’d brown them in the oven or fry them to make them crispy.
 I liked them boiled and soft and sweet.
 We lived on a dead end street as I’ve said, with train tracks at the bottom.
 During the war the usual freight trains gave way to transport trains, and mostly it was soldiers who were being transported.
 This very warm day, there was a traffic jam on the tracks and, during the delay, the soldiers came out of the cars and strolled up the hill to the fence.
 I remember running into the house to tell my mother and grandmother about this stunning event: all these boys lining the fence on the other side and smoking cigarettes and asking the gawking kids for water.
 Grandma tied an apron around my waist, filled a bowl with varenitchkas, gave me a wad of napkins and sent me back to offer the treat to the soldiers.
 Then she followed with a pitcher of ice water and a tray of glasses.

 Benjie Zadok rode by on his bike one day yelling, "The President is dead!
 The President is dead!"
 I ran into the house to tell Mom and Grandma.
 They turned on the radio, and then they wept.
 Everyone wept.
 For days and days it seemed.
 Only the death of President Kennedy equalled that great sense of loss from Americans and from the world when FDR passed away.
 The war ended with two celebrations -- VE day and VJ day.
 And two of Grandma's nephews came home through New York City.
 She had big welcome home signs made and strung them up across the front of the house.
 Our close friend, Lt.
 Murray Blum, didn't come home.
 He was a merchant marine who died saving sailors whose ship had blown up.
 It wasn't until I was in college at 17 that I put all of this lived-through history into perspective.
-But, absurd as it seems, I grew up believing that my part in the war, my personal contribution was serving varenitchkas to beautiful boys on their way to war.
-Innocence is such a gift.

 No comments: